 Where a child continues to make less than expected progress, the school may involve specialists at any point to advise on early identification of SEND and effective support and interventions.
-The child's parents will always be involved in any decision to involve specialists.

-The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents and teaching staff supporting the child, in the same way as other SEND support.
+The child's parents/carers will always be involved in any decision to involve specialists.
+The involvement of specialists and what was discussed or agreed will be recorded and shared with the parents/carers and teaching staff supporting the child, in the same way as other SEND support.
 Where assessment indicates that support from specialist services is required, it is important that children receive it as quickly as possible.
-The Local Offer sets out clearly what support is available from different services and how it may be accessed.
-The Local Offer is available on our website.
+The Local Offer sets out clearly what support is available from different services and how it may be accessed. (published on our website).
+Further information can also be found here: Special Educational Need or Disability (SEND) Rainbow Resource | Live Well in Bath & North East Somerset (bathnes.gov.uk).

-The Local Offer
+The Local Offer and SEND Information Report